scm-manager/website/content/posts/2013-01-03-scm-script-plugin-1-2/index.md

 slug: /plugins/scm-script-plugin-1-2/
 categories:
   - plugins
-  - script-plugin
+  - workflow-plugins

 ---
-New version of the <a title="scm-script-plugin" href="https://bitbucket.org/sdorra/scm-script-plugin" target="_blank">scm-script-plugin</a> is available.
+New version of the [scm-script-plugin](https://github.com/scm-manager/scm-script-plugin) is available.

 **Changes:**

-- <span style="line-height: 13px;">Added sample scripts to the ui</span>
+- Added sample scripts to the ui